yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

 PURPOSE

 To enable the User to self-diagnose problems, or access key diagnostics to enable support to help
-- Basic (default) mode is very safe - it contains view options only
+- Basic mode:    The default mode.
+Very safe and contains useful / view options only
-- Advanced Mode - Allows user to run fixes - THIS CHANGES DATA
+- Update Mode:   Allows running of fixes/updates.
+CAN CHANGE DATA (you will always be asked to confirm first)
-- Geek Mode - Allows user to view technical information/settings in various places (this is readonly)
+- Geek Mode:     View technical information/settings in various places (this is readonly)
-- Hacker Mode - Allows the user to manually add/change/delete config.dict and LocalStorage() keys/values - ONLY USE IF YOU KNOW WHAT YOU ARE DOING
-                Also allows you to toggle Moneydance internal settings like DEBUG
+- Advanced Mode: Enables 'advanced' features.
+USE WITH CARE!

 - The Toolbox offers the option to Backup first  - ALWAYS BACKUP (But this is your choice!)
 - The Toolbox will *ALWAYS* make a copy of config.dict, custom theme file, LocalStorage() ./safe/settings before any changes